lix-project/lix/doc/manual/src/architecture/file-system-object.md

  - [Symbolic link](https://en.m.wikipedia.org/wiki/Symbolic_link)

    An arbitrary string.
-   Nix does not assign any semantics to symbolic links.
+   Nix implementations do not assign any semantics to symbolic links.

 File system objects and their children form a tree.
 A bare file or symlink can be a root file system object.